 -o –stdout bool Use stdout instead of writing report to a file

--j –junit bool Render a JUnit XML report
+-j –junit bool Render a JUnit XML report (can’t be used with -c)

 Global Flags